 Ottawa sparkles and shines during the Christmas season with Christmas Lights Across Canada.
 From early December to early January, thousands of colourful lights illuminate the National Capital Region’s winter landscape.
 The radiant event, which began nearly three decades ago, became such a hit that cities across Canada now participate in what’s become a national tradition.
+The 32nd edition of Christmas Lights Across Canada will take place from Dec.
+7, 2016 to Jan.
+7, 2017.

 - 400,000 dazzling Christmas lights glow throughout downtown Ottawa.